Program & Classes

 - three 200-level courses, one of which must be HIST 270: “Historical Methods and Interpretations.”

 100-level courses are introductory surveys satisfying M1 or M5 LinC requirements.
-These courses teach analytical skills through the use of primary sources and are open to all students without prerequisite.
-Students should take at least one of these courses in their first year.
+Students will be introduced to the importance of primary sources in producing historical knowledge and some of the issues involved in interpreting them.
+These courses are open to all students without prerequisite.

-200-level courses address a wide range of thematic topics.
-Usually they do not satisfy LinC requirements (except in a few cases that meet M5).
+200-level courses address a wide range of thematic topics, with the emphasis on historical interpretations and historiography.
+Usually they do not satisfy LinC requirements (except a few courses that meet M5).
 They are open to all students who have completed a 100-level history course.

 300-level courses are seminars that encourage original research from primary sources (often in translation and in published form).
 These courses provide an environment for students to apply skills in historiographical and source analysis developed in previous courses.
 They are open to all students who have completed a 100-level history course and HIST 270: “Historical Methods and Interpretations.”